BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamic geometry of the charged BTZ black hole

-We write the GTD metric for the Barrow entropy case in the fixed $(J,\Phi)$ ensemble from the general metric given in (\ref{eqtn3}).
-We consider the thermodynamic potential $\varphi$ to be the mass $M_{\delta}$ for the Barrow entropy case in the fixed $(J,\Phi)$ ensemble as obtained in equation (\ref{eqtn26}).
-The GTD metric is given by :-
+From the above metric we calculate the GTD scalar for the Barrow entropy case in the fixed $(\Phi)$ ensemble.
+We have not shown here either the derivation or the final expressions for the GTD scalar due to their considerable length.
+However obtaining them is fairly straight forward and involves only routine mathematical computations.
+We present a detailed analysis of the GTD thermodynamic geometry for the Barrow entropy case in the fixed $(\Phi)$ ensemble as follows:\\